huailiang/lgRenderEngine/readme.md

-A cross-platform soft render engine based on SDL2
+A cross-platform software render engine based on SDL2

 ## Requirement